coda/packs-sdk/docs/guides/advanced/images.md

 ## Parameters and result types

 Formulas can accept an image as a parameter using the parameter type `Image`, which is then passed to the `execute` function as a URL.
+Likewise, formulas can return images as URLs, using the hint type `ImageReference` or `ImageAttachment`.
+When using an image reference the image is always loaded from the source URL, while for attachments Coda copies the image from the source URL into the document and shows that local copy.
+Image attachments should be used in most cases, but an image reference may make more sense if you expect the image to be updated often and want to ensure the doc is always using the latest image.

-It currently isn't possible to pass non-image files however.
-See the [Parameters guide][parameters_images] for more information.
+It currently isn't possible to pass non-image files as parameters.
+Files can be returned as URLs however, using the `Attachment` value hint.

-Likewise, formulas can return images and files as URLs, using the hint types `ImageReference`, `ImageAttachment`, or `Attachment`.
-See the [Data types guide][data_types_images] for more information.
+See the [Parameters][parameters_images] and [Data types][data_types_images] guides for more information.

 ## Expiring images {: #expiring}